Originally posted April 10, 2017

 Some cases are more straightforward than others.
 If a nerve is compressed by a herniated disc, for instance, decompression surgery can relieve the pain by removing the pressure on the nerve.

 If no underlying cause of the pain is found, treatment typically emphasizes pain relief.
-There is no single medication that eliminates the symptoms of neuropathy, but a combination of medications and treatments may be helpful Care from an interdisciplinary pain management team may be advised for individuals with neuropathic pain.
+There is no single medication that eliminates the symptoms of chronic nerve pain, but a combination of medications and treatments may be helpful.
+Care from an interdisciplinary pain management team may be advised for individuals with nerve pain.

 Anatomy Of Nerve Pain

 The human nervous system has a tremendous capacity to constantly relay vital messages throughout the body.
 If this complex system is damaged, nerve signals can go awry, causing intense pain.

 The spinal cord is the main transportation hub of the body’s central nervous system, carrying signals from the brain to nerves throughout the body.
 Nerves coming from and leading to all parts of the body enter and exit the spinal cord along its entire length.

 Thirty-one pairs of spinal nerves exit the spinal cord through openings between the vertebrae.
 The point at which a nerve exits the spinal cord is called a nerve root.
 The nerve root then branches out into many smaller nerves that control different parts of the body.